Error: Twitter did not respond. Please wait a few minutes and refresh this page.

 “If you’d told me 16 years ago (after I’d just left the Mormon church) that I’d someday intimately engage the religion within a documentary, AND direct that film with the same people who’d just produced Hoop Dreams, I’d have called you crazy.
 Ideas for Mormon Movie emerged after Christmas a few years ago.
 As a gift for my siblings, I’d ordered VHS copies of a film my mother starred in at 19 years old.
 We laughed over the film’s B-Movie qualities, but I had a lot of questions about how and why that film was made.
 And, here we are.” – Xan Aranda, Director/Producer

-Inspired by religious educational films her mother starred in while a student at Brigham Young University during the 1960s, director Xan Aranda (Andrew Bird: Fever Year) revisits her ancestral religion through the lens of two Mormon classics: a black-and-white Western portraying an historic clash between Mormon colonists and Pancho Villa in Mexico, and a jewel-toned yet tragic cautionary tale about marriage and doubt.
-As deeper threads of LDS beliefs are revealed, Xan explores the controversially clean-cut community she left behind – and her family’s spiritual fate beyond death.
+Inspired by religious educational films her mother starred in while a student at Brigham Young University during the 1960s, director Xan Aranda (Andrew Bird: Fever Year) revisits her ancestral religion (The Church of Jesus Christ of Latter-Day Saints) through the lens of two Mormon classics: a black-and-white Western portraying an historic clash between Mormon colonists and Pancho Villa in Mexico, and a jewel-toned yet tragic cautionary tale about marriage and doubt.
+As deeper threads of LDS belief are explored, Xan navigates the controversially clean-cut community she left behind – and her family’s spiritual fate beyond death.

 Documentary in production with Kartemquin Films.